 5. Arch Rock

-Mackinac Islands is mostly a huge limestone rock rising out of Lake Huron.
+Mackinac Island is mostly a huge limestone rock rising out of Lake Huron.
 Curious limestone formations are all over island, but none as curious as Arch Rock.

 Arch Rock is a natural formation over 140 feet above the eastern shoreline.
 Natives of the island believed it was a gateway for the Creator to come and go from this world.